TusharElangovan/ChatDB-DSCI551/README.md

 - **SQL Query Generation:**
   - Supports relational database operations such as `SELECT`, `JOIN`, `WHERE`, `GROUP BY`, and `ORDER BY`.
-  - Compatible with MySQL, PostgreSQL, and other relational databases.
+  - Compatible with MySQL, MongoDB.

 - **NoSQL Query Generation:**
   - Generates NoSQL queries for MongoDB, including `$match`, `$group`, and `$project` operations.